A Practical Guide to PID Controller Implementation: Implementation features

-The amplitude and rate constraints can be combined at every sampling instant to form an effective interval for the control signal.
+which is normally referred to as rate limitation.
+The amplitude and rate constraints can be combined at every sampling instant to form an admissible interval for the control signal.
 The rate limitation implies that the control signal at the current instant must satisfy

 This interval is intersected with the actuator saturation limits.
 The resulting admissible bounds used by the controller are therefore

 The control signal is finally constrained to satisfy